What is a pituitary gland?

 What is a pituitary tumour?

-Secreting tumours can release a large amount of pituitary hormones.
-They are named after the hormone that is being over produced.
-An example of this is a prolactin-secreting tumour.
+A secreting tumour can release a large amount of pituitary hormones.
+It is named after the hormone that is being over-produced.
+An example of this is a prolactin-secreting tumour, which is also called a prolactinoma.

 Symptoms of a pituitary tumour

-As a pituitary tumour grows, it can press on or grow into nearby areas of the brain.
-This can cause symptoms because it stops that part of the brain from working normally.
+Symptoms may happen if a tumour presses on or grows into nearby areas of the brain.
+This can stop that part of the brain from working normally.
 Symptoms can be caused by direct pressure from the tumour itself.
-Or they can be caused by a change in your normal hormone levels.
-As the tumour grows, it can put pressure on the optic nerves.
+The tumour may also put pressure on the nerve or optic pathways to the eyes.
 This can cause problems with eyesight.

-Symptoms caused by a change in hormone levels often take a long time to develop.
+If symptoms are caused by a change in hormone levels, they can often develop slowly, over a long time.

 Prolactin-secreting tumours

-Prolactin-secreting tumours are the most common type of secreting tumour.
+Prolactin-secreting tumour is the most common type of secreting tumour.

-Symptoms for women with this type of tumour may include:
+Symptoms for women and people assigned female at birth with this type of tumour may include:

 • monthly periods (menstrual cycle) stopping or being irregular